BCBSTN App Screenshots

 Implementation

-Once the final designs were approved, I focused on building out the design system—defining and documenting foundational elements and reusable components.
-This include detailed annotations for core UI elements such as headers, navigation, buttons, and shell templates to ensure consistency across screens and future scalability.
+Once the final designs were approved, I focused on building out the design system defining and documenting foundational elements and reusable components.
+This include detailed annotations and guidelines for core UI elements such as headers, navigation, buttons, and shell templates to ensure consistency across screens and future scalability.

 getcare-search

 I then consolidated all high-fidelity screens and created a comprehensive prototype that mapped out all major user flows.
-Since our team used Sketch for native design and InVision for prototyping, I leveraged InVision’s built-in interactive tools to demonstrate complex transitions and key microinteractions within the app experience.
+Since our team used Sketch for native design and InVision for publishing prototype, I leveraged InVision’s built-in interactive tools to demonstrate complex transitions and key microinteractions within the app experience.